tuxtor/the-j/src/jbake/content/blog/2019/2019-04-17-Evaluating-Kotlin-caveats-JavaEE.md

 ### Controller

-The model needs to by exposed by using a controller, hence a JAX-RS activator is needed
+The model needs to be exposed by using a controller, hence a JAX-RS activator is needed

 ```prettyprint
 @ApplicationPath("/rest")